-Telephone calls are useful when you want to discuss health-care issues with your representative or find out where they stand on an issue.
+Telephone calls are useful when you want to discuss health-care issues with your representative/candidate or find out where they stand on an issue.

-Usually you will speak with a member of your representative's staff.
-Remember that this person represents your representative and is authorized to speak on their behalf.
-If you must speak with your representative rather than the staff, ask that the representative call you back, preferably at the end of the day.
-This is more likely to happen if you have already developed a relationship with the representative.
+Usually you will speak with a member of their staff.
+Remember that this person represents your representative/candidate and is authorized to speak on their behalf.
+If you must speak with your representative/candidate rather than the staff, ask that they call you back, preferably at the end of the day.
+This is more likely to happen if you have already developed a relationship with the representative/candidate.